FruitbatM/explore-national-parks-of-japan/README.md

 According to the article [The Traditional colors of Japan](https://www.tofugu.com/japan/color-in-japan/) red colour is associated with authority and wealth. red is considered the warmest and most contradictory of the colors.

-White is godly and pure

-flag of Japan is a rectangular white banner bearing a crimson-red circle at its center land of the rising sun.

-White represents purity or innocence

-the shades of dark brown were emphasized throughout the website.

-- A  was used for navigation and footer sections.
-For the background I used .... colour which I alternated with the white colour to create defined sections when scrolling through the website.
-Furthermore, the light background works well with the dark brown text due to its contrast.

 - [Coolors](https://coolors.co/) was used to create a colour palette.
 <h2 align="center"><img src="readme-files/img-readme/exp-japan-color-palette.jpg" target="_blank" width="75%" height="75%"></h2>